 be set using the function:

 For use with the HMAC feature or BLAKE2 keyed hash, set the MAC key to the value of key of length keylen bytes.
 For HMAC, there is no restriction on the length of the key.
-For keyed BLAKE2b hash, length of the key must be 64 bytes or less.
-For keyed BLAKE2s hash, length of the key must be 32 bytes or less.
+For keyed BLAKE2b hash, length of the key must be in the range 1 to 64 bytes.
+For keyed BLAKE2s hash, length of the key must be in the range 1 to 32 bytes.

 After you are done with the hash calculation, you should release the resources by using: